-Hesperantha falcata is widespread growing on sandstone and shale slopes and coastal flats from the Northwest Cape to the Eastern Cape.
+Hesperantha falcata (L.f.)
+Ker Gawl. is widespread growing on sandstone and shale slopes and coastal flats from the Northwest Cape to the Eastern Cape.
 It has white or yellow flowers, with the outer tepals brown or red.
 The white fragrant (jasmine to frangipani or acrid musk scented) flowers open late in the afternoon or evening and the yellow unscented flowers during the middle of the day.
 It is pollinated both by bees and moths.
 The white flowers are very similar to Hesperantha cucullata, but are smaller and the corms of each species are different.
+Hesperantha falcata corms are bell-shaped with a flat base.
 Photos 1-4 taken in the Overberg by Cameron McMaster.
 The last two photos were taken in the Little Karoo by Bob Rutemoeller.

-Hesperantha grandiflora is an erect species that grows from 15 to 70 cm and is found in damp grassy and often shady places or forest margins, cliffs and near streams.
+Hesperantha grandiflora G.J.Lewis is an erect species that grows from 15 to 70 cm and is found in damp grassy and often shady places or forest margins, cliffs and near streams.
 It is endemic to the Drakensberg.
 Flowers are large and pink and open during the day.
 This species has a tube that is bent so the flowers face to the side with the tepals held vertically.
 Stamens and style branches are unilateral with anthers and style arms arching downward.
 This species is pollinated by long proboscid flies.
 It flowers in the wild from January to April.
-Photo by Cameron McMaster taken at Naude's Nek.
+The first photo by Cameron McMaster taken at Naude's Nek.
+The second photo from Rod Saunders.

 Photos by David Pilling; the scale in photo 3 is 1 mm; the pot in photo 4 is 3 inches square.
 The point here is that flowering size bulbs are tiny.